GeoscienceAustralia/hazimp/user_guide.rst

 a wind speed raster and exposure.
 The exposure information is currently supplied as a csv file, with structure locations given in latitude and longitude.
 This is combined with vulnerability curve information, described in an xml file.
-There is an example of a vulnerability curve;
+Figure 1.1 is an example of a vulnerability curve, showing a hazard value of the x-axis and the loss associated with that hazard on the y-axis;

 .. figure:: ./examples/diagrams/example_vuln_curve.png
    :align: center